xamarin/SignaturePad/component/Details.md

 }
 ```

-Adding a `SignaturePad` to your Android app:
+Adding a `SignaturePadView` to your Android app:

 ```csharp
 using SignaturePad;